 - In case of revision, the revised synopsis shall be submitted within four weeks, failing which the synopsis shall be rejected.

 - A rejected synopsis may be submitted at any time during a semester for re-examination with a certificate from the supervisor that ‘reasons of rejection have been addressed adequately’.

-- There shall be a maximum of two chances to qualify the PhD research synopsis, and if a scholar fails to qualify the synopsis even after passage of four years from the admission, he/she shall cease to be the student of the University.
+- There shall be a maximum of two chances to qualify the PhD research synopsis, and if a scholar fails to qualify the synopsis even after passage of three years from the admission, he/she shall cease to be the student of the University.

 - A PhD dissertation, as per the approved format, may be submitted after the completion of 30 research Cr.
-Hrs. subject to the conditions that the scholar must have an active registration status at the time of submission and having completed three years of duration.
+Hrs. subject to the conditions that the scholar must have an active registration status at the time of submission.

-- A PhD dissertation shall be cleared for foreign review if its similarity index is less than 20% in total, and less than 5% from a single source.
-Similarity from the student’s own published work carried out during the PhD studies shall be excluded
+- A PhD dissertation shall be cleared for foreign/external review if its similarity index is less than 19% in total, and less than 5% from a single source.
+Similarity from the scholar’s own published work carried out during the PhD studies shall be excluded.

 - In case of any ambiguity in plagiarism assessment, the following committee shall evaluate the case and submit its recommendations to the BASR for decision: